influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/tools/inch.md

     - 10000 points (`-p`) per series
     - any write `-consistency`

     > **Note:** By default, `inch` writes generated test results to a database named `stress`.
-To change the name of the database to write to, include the `-db string` option, for example, `inch -db test`.
+To change the name of the inch database, include the `-db string` option, for example, `inch -db test`.

-3. To view the last 50 `inch` results, run the following query against the database that `inch` writes to:
+3. To view the last 50 `inch` results, run the following query against the inch database:

     ```bash
      > select * from stress limit 50